Hyziu-03/Mamaia-Countdowns/README.md

 Mamaia Countdowns is a tool to ease your life.
 You can set countdowns for any event you want.
 No matter if it’s Christmas or an important exam to take!

-## Task list for the PWA

-### What is to correct about SEO?

-- Check for broken images, videos, and descriptive alt texts,
-- Check for broken links, h-tags, and cannibalisation,
-- Ensure clear description of services, products, or purpose.

-### What is to correct about file structure?
+## What is yet to be corrected?

-- Remove unused code from index.sass.
+- Web app manifest does not meet the installability requirements: <https://web.dev/installable-manifest/?utm_source=lighthouse&utm_medium=devtools>

+- Does not register a service worker that controls page and start_url: <https://web.dev/service-worker/?utm_source=lighthouse&utm_medium=devtools>

+- Does not redirect HTTP traffic to HTTPS: <https://web.dev/redirects-http/?utm_source=lighthouse&utm_medium=devtools>

+- Manifest doesn't have a maskable icon: <https://web.dev/maskable-icon-audit/?utm_source=lighthouse&utm_medium=devtools>